mos3abof/mos3abof.github.io/content/blog/2026-05-15-comments-section-neon/index.md

 {% end %}

 The export script is the only thing that crosses the boundary.
-It runs at the start of every build triggered by a `new-comment` dispatch, pulls approved rows from Neon, and writes them into the workspace where Zola can find them.
+It runs at the start of every build — whether triggered by a push to `main` or by the approval workflow — pulls approved rows from Neon, and writes them into the workspace where Zola can find them.
 The files are temporary: Zola reads them, produces HTML, and they vanish with the runner.
 Nothing is written back to the repository.

 An earlier version of this system committed the `comments.toml` files after each new submission, then let the resulting push trigger the build.
 It worked,